 - Discard the received SRAP Data PDU.

-For U2U Remote UE, if sl-RemoteUE-LocalIdentity and sl-PeerRemoteUE-LocalIdentity are both configured, when an SRAP Data PDU with SRAP header that contains UE ID fields which does not match sl-PeerRemoteUE-LocalIdentity and sl-RemoteUE-LocalIdentity included in any one of the entries in sl-LocalID-PairToAddModList or an SRAP Data PDU with SRAP header that contains BEARER ID field which does not match 0/1/2/3 or the 5 bits LSBs of slrb-PC5-ConfigIndex used in end-to-end SL DRB configuration procedure is received, the SRAP entity shall:
+For U2U Remote UE, if sl-RemoteUE-LocalIdentity and sl-PeerRemoteUE-LocalIdentity are both configured, when an SRAP Data PDU with SRAP header that contains UE ID fields which does not match sl-PeerRemoteUE-LocalIdentity and sl-RemoteUE-LocalIdentity included in any one of the entries in sl-LocalID-PairToAddModList or an SRAP Data PDU with SRAP header that contains BEARER ID field which does not match 0/1/2/3 or the 5 bits LSBs of slrb-PC5-ConfigIndex used on the end-to-end PC5 connection indicated by sl-RemoteUE-LocalIdentity and sl-PeerRemoteUE-LocalIdentity is received, the SRAP entity shall:

 - Discard the received SRAP Data PDU.

-For U2U Relay UE, when an SRAP Data PDU with SRAP header that contains a UE ID (for DST) field which does not match sl-PeerRemoteUE-LocalIdentity included in any one of the entries in sl-LocalID-PairToAddModList or an SRAP Data PDU with SRAP header contains BEARER ID field which does not match 0/1/2/3 or the 5 bits LSBs of slrb-PC5-ConfigIndex used in end-to-end SL DRB configuration procedure is received, or when an SRAP Data PDU that contains a UE ID (for SRC) field which does not match the concerned sl-RemoteUE-LocalIdentity corresponding to sl-RemoteUE-L2Identity of the ingress link is received by U2U Relay UE, the SRAP entity shall:
+For U2U Relay UE, when an SRAP Data PDU with SRAP header that contains a UE ID (for DST) field which does not match sl-PeerRemoteUE-LocalIdentity included in any one of the entries in sl-LocalID-PairToAddModList, or when an SRAP Data PDU that contains a UE ID (for SRC) field which does not match the concerned sl-RemoteUE-LocalIdentity corresponding to sl-RemoteUE-L2Identity of the ingress link in any one of the entries in sl-LocalID-PairToAddModList with matched sl-PeerRemoteUE-LocalIdentity and sl-PeerRemoteUE-L2Identity, or an SRAP Data PDU with SRAP header that contains BEARER ID field which does not match 0/1/2/3 or the 5 bits LSBs of slrb-PC5-ConfigIndex used on the end-to-end PC5 connection indicated by sl-RemoteUE-LocalIdentity and sl-PeerRemoteUE-LocalIdentity, is received by U2U Relay UE, the SRAP entity shall:

 - Discard the received SRAP Data PDU.